So you want to buy a Rolex? This Rolex Buying Guide includes what I learned while spending a year searching for my first Rolex watch.

 Now that you hopefully have decided what color Rolex watch you want you should start thinking about whether you want to buy a new or a vintage Rolex watch.
 This is truly a personal decision and some people just like buying and knowing that the Rolex they bought was new and no one else has worn it.

-New Rolexes can only be purchased at an authorized Rolex store – you cannot buy a new Rolex at any reseller or third party store (so naturally be cautious if someone is offering you one).
+New Rolexes can only be purchased at an authorized Rolex dealer – you cannot buy a new Rolex at any reseller or third party store (so naturally be cautious if someone is offering you one).
 Most new Rolexes range in price between $5,000 – $30,000 depending on the model, metal, and features.

 The world of vintage Rolexes is truly infinite and there is nothing quite like the uniqueness of a vintage Rolex.
 An old school vintage Rolex truly tells a story and most (but not all) watches age beautifully due to the materials that were used over the years.